 SCREEN: To be uploaded by Authors: Impedance of the EEG electrodes being checked by clicking the Impedance Check button.

+(WIDE) Talent communicates with the patient through the microphone in the monitoring room.
+(David)

-SCREEN: To be uploaded by Authors: EEG recording is started by clicking the Play button, and an fMRI acquisition scan is run.
+SCREEN: To be uploaded by Authors: EEG recording is started by clicking the Play button.

+Talent run an fMRI acquisition scan in front of the recording computer.
+(David)

 EEG Artifact Removal

 Open the EEG analysis software [1].
 For MR artifact correction, click on the Transformations, then Special Signal Processing and MR Correction tab.
-Select Use Markers, choose a trigger signal from the scanner, and click Next [2].
+In a newly created window, select Use Markers, choose a trigger signal from the scanner, and click Next [2].

 WIDE: Talent clicking on the EEG analysis software icon with the monitor/screen visible in the frame.